-We hope that when Congress reconsiders EB-5 reform legislation in early 2016 that it will provide a more open process, with a greater opportunity for stakeholders to voice their views and participate in the process, and that any drafts modifying the bill will be circulated publicly and well in advance of the September
+We hope that when Congress reconsiders EB-5 reform legislation in early 2016 that it will provide a more open process, with a greater opportunity for stakeholders to voice their views and participate in the process, and that any drafts modifying the bill be circulated publicly and well in advance of the September 30th deadline.32 At the outset, Congress should articulate its objectives and the factors that it will consider in making its determinations, particularly about the key legislative provisions.

-&lt;sup>31 See the discussion in the "Other TEA Considerations" section of this paper.
+31 See the discussion in the "Other TEA Considerations" section of this paper.